aglab2/tutorials/git.md

 git clone git@github.com:aglab2/layouts.git ./layouts
 ```

+Type "yes" to answer "Are you sure you want to continue connecting", if asked.

 This will clone repository to "D:\git\layouts".

 You may now apply your changes to your local version of the repository.